News and Events for Seniors

 Aging with Pride Phone Program for 2SLGBTQ+ Seniors

-The University of Alberta offers several free non-credit courses called Massive Open Online Courses (MOOC).
-Courses include Astro 1010, Bugs 101, Dino 101, Mountains 1010, Introduction to the Arctic, Indigenous Canada and several paleontology topics.
+- Massive Open Online Courses (MOOC) offered by the University of Alberta include Astro 1010, Bugs 101, Dino 101, Mountains 1010, Introduction to the Arctic, Indigenous Canada and several paleontology topics.

 Virtual tours of world-class museums and heritage sites